-At the Museum of Tolerance, interactive exhibits encourage visitors (recommended for 10+) to find solutions to social problems.
-Through interactive exhibits, special events, and customized programs for youths and adults, the Museum engages visitors’ hearts and minds, while challenging them to assume personal responsibility for positive change.
+At the Museum of Tolerance, recommended for ages 10 and up, interactive exhibits encourage visitors to find solutions to social problems.
+The Museum engages visitors’ hearts and minds, while challenging them to assume personal responsibility for positive change.

 The Anne exhibit highlights little known facts about her time in hiding and the events that led to her arrest.
 Hear first-hand accounts about Anne from the people who knew her, and experience the story of Anne Frank as never before.
 Visitors can view a facsimile of her famous diary and several other examples of her original writing that culminated in what has become one of the most famous and well-read books ever.

-For a complete list of exhibitions, visit their website.
+Also, special events and customized programs for youth and adults.
+For a complete list of exhibits, visit their website.